 Coat & Colors

 Bengal coats are unique not only for their leopard-like spots but also for their fur’s plush texture.
 Described as having “rabbit-like softness” and the “resilience of the densest hand-tied rug,” the Bengal’s coat differs from that of most domestic cats.
-Savannah cats have a short coat with no undercoat that requires little care.
+Savannah cats have short coats with no undercoat that requires little care.
 Your Savannah Bengal’s mix’s pattern and color may vary depending on her parents.
 Savannahs must have a spotted pattern, although their base color can range from black and black smoke to brown and black silver tabby.
 Bengals have more pattern variety, with leopard-like rosette spots or a marbled appearance like marble cake.
 Body colors range from black and brown to blue and silver, or colorpoint base coat patterns like a Siamese or Himalayan.

 They’ll appreciate being curried to loosen shed hair and then brushed with a soft bristle brush.
-They’ll enjoy it more than they require it, but brushing does stimulate oil production in the hair follicles and helps keep his skin healthy and coat glowing.
+They’ll enjoy it more than they require it, but brushing does stimulate oil production in the hair follicles and helps keep skin healthy and coats glowing.
 Like all cats, they’ll need their nails trimmed, and brushing their teeth helps prevent periodontal disease.

 If your Savannah Bengal mix kitten has hair more like his Savannah parent, you’ll have an easy time keeping cat hair to a minimum in the house.
 Remember that a mix brings traits from both parents, and the Bengal’s coat is thicker than the Savannah’s.
 Your blended kitten’s coat may be somewhere in the middle.